Types of Consulting Firms: MBB, Tier 2, Big 4, Boutique

 The 2026 industry breaks into seven categories: MBB, Tier 2 strategy, Big 4, tech/IT, boutique/specialty, economic consulting, and HR/comms specialists.
 The same client (say, a Fortune 500 CFO) might hire different types for different jobs in the same year.
 The categories overlap in messy ways, but they still predict interview style, compensation band, and exit opportunities reliably.

-Based on 5,000+ case interview sessions on Road to Offer, candidates preparing for MBB cases over-prepare quant and under-prepare structuring; candidates preparing for boutiques do the opposite.
-Knowing the firm type tells you which half of your prep matters more.
+Candidates preparing for MBB cases tend to over-prepare quant and under-prepare structuring; candidates preparing for boutiques do the opposite.
+Knowing the firm type tells you which half of your prep matters more, and whether you also need to retool for government and public-sector case interviews.
+For a side-by-side of selectivity, pay, and case style across the top brackets, see MBB vs boutique vs Tier 2 consulting firms.

 What are the Big 3 (MBB) consulting firms?